zorannik/HttpContextSubstitute/README.md

  ### How to run the unit tests?

- Open the solution file `src\HttpContextMoq.sln` with Visual Studio, and run the unit tests (Test -> Run All Tests)
+ Open the solution file `src\HttpContextSubstitute.sln` with Visual Studio, and run the unit tests (Test -> Run All Tests)

  or